Skip to main content

 The Liberation Day Tea Tent on Crown Pier will offer a quieter space for all.

 There will also be two designated Sensory Spaces in St Peter Port which provide a quiet space if you and your family need to step away from the crowds and noise.
-These can be found at the end of Albert Pier, next to Pier 17 another area will be allocated inside Castle Cornet in the married quarters (in the same building as the refectory).

 Yes, live coverage will be available on the website and Facebook page.
 The link will be available shortly.